tarunjamana/netflix-gpt/README.md

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend using TypeScript and enable type-aware lint rules.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

+# Netflix GPT
+- Created react using vite react template
+- configured tailwind into our app
+- configured jest into our app using vitest
+- also installed  "@testing-library/jest-dom" and "@testing-library/react

+# Features
+- Login/Singup
+   - Sign/signup form
+   - redirect to browse page
+- Browse(after auth )
+  - Header
+  - Hero Movie
+      - trailer in the background
+      - Title and description
+      - Movie Suggestions
+        - MovieLists * N
+- Netflix Gpt
+   - Search Bar
+   - Movie suggestions